MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/oauth2-linkedin.md

 ## Step 1.
 Create the LinkedIn app

-On the identity provider configuration steps, you'll see a **Reply URL** for your portal in step 1.
+On the identity provider configuration steps, you'll see a **Reply URL** for your website in step 1.
 You need to [create an app in LinkedIn](https://www.linkedin.com/developers/apps) with this reply URL.

 > [!NOTE]
-> The Reply URL is used by the LinkedIn app to redirect users to the portal after the authentication succeeds.
-If your portal uses a custom domain name, you might have a different URL than the one provided here.​
+> The Reply URL is used by the LinkedIn app to redirect users to the website after the authentication succeeds.
+If your website uses a custom domain name, you might have a different URL than the one provided here.​

 **To create an app in LinkedIn**